Our Expanding Mandate

 - extensive oil and gas expertise and a well-established service sector

-As we develop new directives, we will continue to seek input from stakeholders and Indigenous communities to help shape the directives for each emerging resource.
+As we develop new requirements, we will seek input from stakeholders and Indigenous communities to help us shape the regulatory instruments for emerging resources.

 Engagement events and public comment periods are posted on our website.
 You can subscribe to aer.ca email updates, and you can follow us on our social media channels to stay informed.

 Once we start accepting applications, there are several ways to have your say and to get involved with proposed projects that may affect you.